-Inspired by the neo-gothic style, the façade was accentuated with eclectic features that reflected the times.
-Inside, postal and telegramming services, as well as a hydraulic elevator
+Inspired by the neo-gothic style, the façade of Grand Hotel et de Milan was accentuated with eclectic features that reflected the times.
+Inside are postal and telegramming services, as well as a hydraulic elevator

 Nineteenth-century Milan.
 Change was once again the air.
 The era as the Cisalpine Republic’s capital began.
 The Milan Conservatory, Stock Exchange and music publisher Casa Ricordi were established.
 Napoleon Bonaparte’s effort to establish sister republics could not help the decline of his reign and ultimate downfall in 1812.
 The Congress of Vienna agreed on settlements of Europe at the conclusion of the Napoleonic Wars and, in order to recognize the Habsburg-Lorraine right to Lombardy, the Kingdom of Lombardy-Venetia was created in 1815.
 At this time, Europe’s population doubled while Italy’s increased by about 30%.
 Although Milan was not at the forefront of urban developments, compared to other European capitals, its bourgeois modernization was well under way.
 There were four times more major arteries going through the city connecting the historic center with outlying districts.
 One of the main roads was Via Dante, which marked the starting point of a north-west axis that ran from the historic center through the Sforza Castle and Park and beyond the Arco della Pace.

 The development also involved Piazza Cordusio, designated as the financial hub of 19th-century Milan.
 The artery continued down southeast towards Corso di Porta Romana.
 The city centre went through a large-scale reorganization, with investments focused on the Piazza del Duomo and a new covered passageway between the square of the cathedral and Piazza della Scala that would pay tribute to Vittorio Emanuele II: the Galleria de Cristoforis.